 We will be making some changes to the way our programmes will be delivered in 2021-22 to ensure we continue to respond to the ongoing Covid-19 pandemic.
 All programmes will be delivered in-person on campus with some specific sessions within each programme being delivered online in a pre-recorded format.
 Where necessary, changes will also be made to assessment formats.

 All changes will be considered through the College's established processes to assure the quality of each programme.
 Approved changes to programmes will be published to the programme changes page.

 If government guidelines change, it may mean we need to make further adjustments to teaching arrangements.
 If this is the case, you will be notified of any further changes.

 The MA Music (Popular Music Research) engages with scholarly debates and public controversies around popular music, while examining and developing both traditional and innovative ways of researching popular music.

-It provides a grounding in the development of popular music research as a subfield of musicology, and encourages critical thinking about musical texts, artefacts and ecologies; audiences, reception and questions of interpretation; creativity, industries and production; repertoires broad in historical range and geographical scope.
+The Masters provides a grounding in the development of popular music research as a subfield of musicology, and encourages critical thinking about:

 The course addresses contemporary issues of significance to academics, musicians, industries and organisations involved with popular music.